tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_trends.md

 Most writers participate on Scrum teams, sometimes in limited capacity; other times they have their own documentation Scrum teams.
 Scrum is the standard operating approach for most engineering groups (for better or worse), and technical writers plug into this rhythm for documentation as well.

-Writers review docs often use the same tools engineers use to review code (e.g, code review tools that show diffs between commits).
+Writers review docs often using the same tools engineers use to review code (e.g, code review tools that show diffs between commits).
 They also review docs through in-person meetings or through collaborative annotation tools like Google Docs.

 The review process for docs has always been multi-pathed, and what works at one company might not work with another.
 Engineers often prefer to review content through code tools because it fits into how they're reviewing code, so they're accustomed to this approach.
 However, I find  these tools exclude non-engineers, which weakens the review process &mdash; see my extended thoughts on this in [Treat code like code and prose like prose](https://idratherbewriting.com/blog/treat-code-like-code-and-prose-like-prose/).

 Engineers contribute content either through pull requests to the doc source or by putting the content on a wiki or equivalent (for example, Google Docs, Quip).
 Other times engineers have direct rights in the repo to work with the content.

 Note that the survey did not filter out documentation-writing engineers from dedicated technical writers.
 Many companies don't have the luxury of technical writers, so engineers often play roles as documentarians.
 In these cases, it would be natural for engineers to have rights in documentation repos, or to store documentation in the same repos as the code.
-(See my blog post, [Integration documentation into engineering code and workflows](https://idratherbewriting.com/2015/05/26/integrating-documentation-into-engineering-code-and-workflows/) for an engaging presentation about how Google's internal doc team transformed their documentation by moving Markdown files directly inside of code repos.)
+(See [Integration documentation into engineering code and workflows](https://idratherbewriting.com/2015/05/26/integrating-documentation-into-engineering-code-and-workflows/) for a summary of an engaging presentation about how Google's internal doc team transformed their documentation by moving Markdown files directly inside of code repos.)

-Outsourcing with developer docs with an offshore authoring agency is rare.
+Outsourcing developer docs with an offshore authoring agency is rare.
 I did not ask for reasons why outsourcing isn't more common, but there might not be many outsourcing agencies that can handle highly technical developer content.
 Or perhaps there are IP concerns about documenting the internal workings of APIs, or maybe the doc shops are so small that no one would manage an outsourced resource.

 The publishing process for developer docs is streamlined through continuous integration and continuous deployment (CI/CD).
 This means writers can kick off builds and deployments with a few keystrokes on a command line.
 For example, if you set up a service on a specific branch, when you push changes to the branch, the service can start a build process on the server and then deploy the build onto a server.
 (For example, GitHub Pages offers automatic builds of Jekyll projects on any GitHub repository.
 You could also do this through Travis CI.)
 You can also run other verification scripts, such as link checkers, in an automated way.